DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "That's not true.
 Your true nature is..."

-Pointing his Drake Nail towards her, Kay's voice resonated through the hall.
+Pointing his Drake Nail towards her, Kai's voice resonated through the hall.
 He heard from Rinne, just what kind of demon is the one called Dark Empress Vanessa.

 "You're the one who stand on top of these unpleasant Daemons and magical beasts.